'People need mountains': Swiss ski resorts buck Alpine lockdowns

 In Austria, the Kitzsteinhorn glacier near Zell am See and the Hintertux glacier near Mayrhofen both hope to reopen on Dec.
 6, the moment that a national lockdown ends - and to banish memories of an outbreak among visitors last February in the Tyrolean resort of Ischgl that spread coronavirus across Europe.

-Zermatt Mayor Romy Biner-Hauser still thinks the future looks bright: “People need vacation,” he says.
+Zermatt Mayor Romy Biner-Hauser still thinks the future looks bright: “People need vacation,” she says.
 “People need mountains.”

+(This story corrects pronoun in last paragraph to make clear Zermatt’s mayor is a woman, not a man)

 Writing by John Miller, reporting by Denis Balibouse in Zermatt and Cecile Mantovani in Geneva; Editing by Kevin Liffey